sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 - `option optimize_for = CODE_SIZE;` - smaller code
 - `option optimize_for = LITE_RUNTIME;` - intended to run on a smaller runtime that omits features like descriptors and reflection.

 See the full description for optimize_for on the [official protobuf documentation](https://protobuf.dev/programming-guides/proto3/).
 While these options exist, they aren't actually used in most languages.
 In the future I would totally like to see most of `vtprotobuf` be rolled into the standard protobuf compiler for Go and be used if `optimize_for = SPEED`.
-Integrating `vtprotobuf`-like optimizations into the standard protobuf compiler could offer significant performance gains for Go and other languages.
+Integrating `vtprotobuf`-like optimizations into the standard protobuf compiler could offer significant performance gains for Go and there are potentially similar opportunities in other languages as well.

 ### Editor Support with Generated Code Sucks
 Editor integration for protobuf code generation leaves a lot to be desired.
 It would be immensely helpful if editors could intelligently link generated code back to its protobuf source.
 This would provide a more seamless experience, but the tooling just isn't smart enough yet.
 Also, I think everyone needs to run with [Buf's editor support](https://buf.build/docs/editor-integration).
 Having a linter built into your editor is the expected from developers nowadays.
 And with protobuf, there are [extremely real reasons](https://buf.build/docs/lint/rules) to follow the advice of the linter.